 There are a few placards along the edge of the platform, which tell visitors what they are seeing on the horizon.
 It is said that during overcast weather the views may be as low as 20 miles.
 On the clearest days, visitors will have a chance to see up to 100 miles away.
 This allows for views of seven states.
 While it’s hard to say exactly how far we were seeing, it was obvious that waiting for our visit was the right move.

-Once on the platform I had been completely engrossed with capturing images of the landscape.
+Once on the platform, I had been completely engrossed with capturing images of the landscape.
 As the crowd thinned, I noticed Crystal was spending her time near the center of the platform.
 I suggested she come closer to the edge, and at that time we had an aha moment.
 After 37 years of marriage, there are still things we discover about each other.
-I knew she had a fear of heights, but didn’t figure that it would apply to an area with a wall and railing.
+I knew she feared heights, but I didn’t figure that it would apply to an area with a wall and railing.
 When I suggested a selfie along the wall, it threw her into a panic.
 We solved it by having her keep her eyes set on me, as I moved us closer to the side.
-It was a reminder of how much we trust in each other.
+It was a reminder of how much we trust each other.

 A Pleasant Surprise